Fathat-Training/starwars-api-backend-skeleton/training-docs/build-1.md

    Take a moment to check the details of the API call
    * Check what parameters it requires for the Request, what optional parameters might be passed
    * Check the Response it requires
-   * Take a look at the schemas for the Films
+   * Take a look at the schemas for Films

    <br/><br/>
-   Once you are comfortable with
-   Click on the GET film API and you will see the following:
+   Once you are comfortable with the openAPi specification, Click on the GET film API and you will see the following:

    <br/><br/>